simonagren/simonagren.github.io/content/posts/2020-02-24--azurebot-nodejs-part1/index.md

 code .
 ```

-I suggest you run the command `npm start` just to see that the Bot is able to build and start, then you could just shut it down again.
+I suggest you run the command `npm start` just to see that the Bot can build and start, then you could just shut it down again.

 ## Initial project structure

 You get a lot of things for free from the generator.
 - `deploymentScripts`: we will use it later for generating a `web.config` for the Azure Deployment
 - `deploymentTemplates`: various Azure Resource Manager (ARM) templates that you could use for provisioning Azure Resources needed.
-- And in `src`we have two files: `index.ts` and `bot.ts`.
+- And in `src` we have two files: `index.ts` and `bot.ts`.

-# Project walktrough
+# Project walkthrough

 ## Slight change
 Create a new folder in `src` named `bots` and then you could just drag the `bot.ts` file to the `bots` folder inside of VS Code.
 And if you get prompted to make import-adjustments, select `yes`.